 - Smart Forms: section out parts of the form as users finish each section (i.e credit card number inputs).
 Can be a very good UX solution

 - Add tooltip (info icon) so users can optionally hover over to see the requirements of the input

 I cannot list all the possible golden nuggets our there on qualitative research regarding form design, or UX research, but here are the relevant ones to this article.
-The rest is in your hands to discover!

 - Placeholder article https://www.nngroup.com/articles/form-design-placeholders/